Yale-EEB723/finalproject/code.md

 I selected a tSNE plot for a visualization of clustering (not the clustering itself).
 The biplot resulting from a correspondence analysis was essentially unreadable, with all points bunching up along the 0-values of the x or y axes.

--macro vs micro synteny: but interesting that long-range papers start off with a more wholescale macrosynteny approach, then extremely manual microsynteny search - very low throughput.
-Antonio's approach

 #### Absence Analysis Output
 The final output looks like this: